ConsistTalk: Intensity Controllable Temporally Consistent Talking Head Generation with Diffusion Noise Search: Introduction

 \section{Introduction}

 Audio-driven portrait animation aims to synthesize expressive talking head videos from a static portrait image and accompanying speech audio.
 Early works \cite{sadtalker,aniportrait} primarily employ a two-stage pipeline using 3D motion or keypoints as intermediate representations.
-In the first stage, audio features are extracted and mapped to motion latents, which are then used to generate video frames through a rendering network.
 However, representational bottlenecks limit the ability of these methods to produce dynamic and realistic facial movements.

 Recent advancements in this field have been spurred by the emergence of image generation diffusion models such as Stable Diffusion (SD) \cite{ldm} and DiT \cite{dit}.
 Diffusion models have demonstrated superior generative capabilities compared to non-diffusion models, leading to their adaptation for portrait animation tasks.
 For example, EMO \cite{emo}, the first end-to-end framework capable of generating high-realism animations from a single image and audio, extends SD to video generation by incorporating temporal modules.
 Likewise, other notable approaches \cite{echomimic, hallo, loopy, sonic, fantasytalking} built upon the pretrained image diffusion model backbone demonstrate robust generation capabilities in this domain.